Stat Trek

 Test Your Understanding

-Here is an example to illustrate how sampling distributions are used to solve commom statistical problems.
-In this example, we use Stat Trek's t-Distribution Calculator to compute probabilities.
+Here are two problems to illustrate how sampling distributions are used to solve common statistical problems.

 Solution: To solve this problem, we need to define the sampling distribution of the mean.
 Because our sample size is relatively large (greater than 40), the central limit theorem tells us that the sampling distribution will approximate a normal distribution.